 - All students must be picked up, promptly after school, unless they are to remain for athletics or other supervised activities.
-After 30 minutes, students will be sent to the main office for supervision, and parents will be billed accordingly. - If students are taking part in an athletic or other after-school supervised activity and must remain for practice, game, or other event, they will be under the supervision of the coach or other adult supervisor.
-However, siblings who are enrolled at St. Francis of Assisi cannot, and will not, be supervised by the coaches or other adults and must be enrolled in the Extended Care Program (with prior arrangements having been made with the director) for the period of time that the activity requires; parents will be billed accordingly. - Written permission is required for all students leaving school without being accompanied by a parent (e.g., student is walking or cycling home, etc.). - No student may leave the school grounds once he/she has arrived at school. - In the case of early dismissal (i.e. dental or doctor appointment), parents must provide the office with written notice indicating the reason and the name of the person who will be picking the student up.
+After 20 minutes, students will be sent to the Extension for supervision, and parents will be billed accordingly. - If students are taking part in an athletic or other after-school supervised activity and must remain for practice, game, or other event, they will be under the supervision of the coach or other adult supervisor.
+However, siblings who are enrolled at St. Francis of Assisi cannot, and will not, be supervised by the coaches or other adults and must be enrolled in the Extended Care Program or picked up following dismissal. (see student athletes waiting for school activities) - Written permission is required for all students leaving school without being accompanied by a parent (e.g., student is walking or cycling home, etc.). - No student may leave the school grounds once he/she has arrived at school. - In the case of early dismissal (i.e., dental or doctor appointment), parents must provide the office with written notice indicating the reason and the name of the person who will be picking the student up. - It is the responsibility of the parent/guardian to inform the school of custody status and subsequent changes.

-- It is the responsibility of the parent/guardian to inform the school of custody status and subsequent changes. - School personnel will not release a child to any adult who appears incapable of providing safe transport of the child (for example, an adult who appears intoxicated or under the influence of other substances) or when the child demonstrates or expresses anxiety or fear about being released to the adult.
+School personnel will not release a child to any adult who appears incapable of providing safe transport of the child (for example, an adult who appears intoxicated or under the influence of other substances) or when the child demonstrates or expresses anxiety or fear about being released to the adult.
 In such an instance, school personnel will call others on the approved list to come to pick up the child.
 Depending on the seriousness of the concern, law enforcement may be called.